 Okay, maybe you hate tofu.
 It's possible!
 But I'm betting that you don't hate it.
 I think you hate how it's prepared.
 It took me years to take a liking to tofu.

 To me, it was bland at best and funky tasting at worst and the texture did nothing for me either.
 My husband would get it and I'd always give him the side-eye.
 "Really?
 This?
 This is good?
 You are choosing to eat this?"

 Eventually I came around and started to eat tofu, but I still consider myself picky about it.
+In fact, I've written an entire article about how to make tofu taste good.
 So tofu haters, I feel your pain!
-Let’s breakdown the reasons most people dislike tofu:
+Let's breakdown the reasons most people dislike tofu:

 Tofu tastes funky.

 Tofu is packed in water and sometimes that water is a little bit gross.
 This is why pressing tofu is super important.
 Always!
 Press!
 Tofu!

 Really, you need to press it.
 If you don't, it will retain that funky tofu water flavor.
 I use a tofu press and I love it and I think it's worth every penny, but if you don't cook with tofu frequently, you can get away with the classic plate-and-paper-towel method.

 Tofu tastes bland.

 So you've pressed the tofu and the funkiness is gone, but now it tastes like nothing.
 Nothing!
 Well, you need to add a delicious sauce or seasoning to your tofu.

 You can marinate your tofu or pan-fry it and then add sauce.
 As long as you start by pressing your tofu for at least 30 minutes, it will readily absorb any flavor you add.